pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 ![Cosmos DB APIs](apis.png)

 {{% notes type="info" %}}
 If you are going to use Cosmos DB, you should probably be using the Core API, also called the "API for NoSQL".
 It's the quickest to get new features.
-Confusingly, the API for NoSQL is queried and inserted into using SQL.
+Confusingly, despite being called a NoSQL API, data is queried and added using SQL.
 {{% /notes %}}

 So even while it has a SQL interface, that is the most used and recommended interface, and it purports to be multi-model, at its lowest layer, it's based on DocumentDB, which is a document database.
 It is a powerful document database, one with tunable consistency, distribution by logical and physical partition, and more, but it's helpful to know how the storage layer works to understand everything else.
 I'm going to show some examples, but first let's clear up what Cosmos DB is not.

-## Cosmos DB Vs. Postgres And SQL Server
+## Cosmos DB Vs. Postgres And SQL Server ( Azure Table Storage )

 This is a personal opinion, but if you have a use case that is well served by a traditional relational database, you should choose that.
 Postgres and SQL Server are both great.
 They have great query planners; they have great tooling for migration and backups, as well as schema management.
 The SQL API from Cosmos should **not** be considered an alternative to a relational database unless you have specific needs because it's a different type of beast designed for different use cases.
 But let me show you.